VRConservation/geosp/chapters/06_sql.md

 ## DuckDB

-We'll use [DuckDB](https://duckdb.org/) for examples in this chapter.
-The software is fast, works seamlessly with many programming languages, including Python, R, and Javascript, and is easy to install.
+In this chapter, we'll use [DuckDB](https://duckdb.org/) as the SQL software package.
+DuckDB is fast, works seamlessly with many programming languages, including Python, R, and Javascript, and is easy to install.
 DuckDB also has a spatial extension to perform queries and analyze geospatial data, which we will look at in this chapter.
-The big advantage of DuckDB is its speed in processing large datasets
+The big advantage of DuckDB is its speed in processing large datasets.

-Thank you to Qiusheng Wu for the DuckDB tutorials/lectures from his [Geog-414 course](https://geog-414.gishub.org/).
-The course is highly recommended and includes Python, Earth Engine, DuckDB, and PostGIS tutorials.

 ## Installation